pathologicalhandwaving/PathologicalHandwaving.github.io/_posts/2020-05-27-history-cmds.md

   - shell
 ---

 There are some situtations in which one might want to hide their shell history.
 Most of the time when I am asked to work on someone else's box I leave the bash history intact, (its polite).
-But sometimes you just need a clean or amended record, there are many ways to accomplish this.
+But sometimes you just need a clean or amended record, here are a few simple ways to accomplish hiding your shell history.

 ## During a Session